vseloved/should-test/README.md

 ### Running tests

-To run the tests use `test`.
-Without arguments it runs all the tests in the current package.
+To run the tests, use `test`.
+Without arguments, it runs all the tests in the current package.
 Given a `:package` argument it will do the same for that package, and given a `:test` argument it will run that individual test.